 To apply for a settlement visa, you must submit a settled status application to the Home Office.
 This currently costs £2,389 per person.
 For each additional person you apply on behalf of, you will need to pay an additional £50.

 The fast-track and super priority application services cost an additional £500 and £800 respectively.

 The current cost of obtaining a Biometric Residence Permit (BRP) is £19.20.

 It is important not to confuse Indefinite Leave to Remain with further leave to remain.
 The latter is the term given to a temporary extension of an existing visa.
-For example, if a Tier 2 Visa holder’s leave to remain ran out, they could apply for further leave to remain.
+For example, if a Skilled Worker Visa holder’s leave to remain ran out, they could apply for further leave to remain.

 It is important to note that Visitor Visas cannot be extended beyond their original six-month timeframe.
 However, there are circumstances in which an individual can switch on to a different visa type.